luj1985/luj1985.github.com/source/_posts/2012-03-12-construct-hadoop-environment-part-1.markdown

 ```

 ## Install Gentoo base system
-Download stage3 file and the latest portage snapshot and extract them to /mnt/gentoo.
+Download stage3 file and the latest portage snapshot package, then extract them to /mnt/gentoo.

-Stage3 files are used to bootstrap Linux system.
-There are also stage1, stage2, but currently not supported by Gentoo.
+Stage3 file contains a full function Linux with mininal features.
+There are also stage1, stage2, but not supported by Gentoo right now.
 ```
 cd /mnt/gentoo
 wget http://mirrors.sohu.com/gentoo/releases/amd64/current-stage3/stage3-amd64-20120301.tar.bz2